sawuer/ramona-js/README.md

 This is the only way to create a dependency of "state" and "views()".
 If you put "false" into "this.state.header" header will leave the DOM.

+### Public methods and props

 You can "die" your instance using same name method:
 ```
 // at first create new Ramona instance
 var myApp = new Ramona({
-  // All props
+  // all props and logic
 })
-myApp.die(); // use it anywhere in your app
+myApp.die(); // use it anywhere if you want "kill" your instance
 ```
 You can also use public props if you want:
 ```
 myApp.data.title; // 'Title'
 myApp.entry;      // '#myAppName'
 ```
 It's all for now!